utds3lab/OS-Sommelier/README.md

 Introduction
 ------------

-A tool for Memory based OS fingerprinting.
+OS-Sommelier is a tool for Memory based OS fingerprinting.
+It runs on a 32-bit Linux host.
+It supports multiple 32-bit guest OSes, like Linux, Windows, *BSD, etc.

 Compile
 -----------